pandas-dev/pandas/web/pandas/pdeps/0013-standardize-apply.md

 2. When users want to aggregate a `Series`, columns/rows of a `DataFrame` or groups in `groupby` objects, they should use `Series.agg`, `DataFrame.agg` and `groupby.agg` respectively.
 3. When users want to transform a `Series`, columns/rows of a `DataFrame` or groups in `groupby` objects, they should use `Series.transform`, `DataFrame.transform` and `groupby.transform` respectively.

-The use of `Series.apply` &  `DataFrame.apply` will after that change in almost all cases be replaced by one of the above methods.
-In the very few cases where `Series.apply` &  `DataFrame.apply` cannot be substituted by `map`, `agg` or `transform`, it will be accepted that users will have to find alternative ways to apply the functions, i.e. typically apply the functions manually and possibly concatenating the results.
+The use of `Series.apply` &  `DataFrame.apply` will after the proposed change in almost all cases be replaced by `map`, `agg` or `transform`.
+In the very few cases where `Series.apply` &  `DataFrame.apply` cannot be substituted by `map`, `agg` or `transform`, it is proposed that it will be accepted that users will have to find alternative ways to apply the functions, i.e. typically apply the functions manually and possibly concatenating the results.

 ## Motivation

 The current behavior of `apply`, `agg` & `transform` is very complex and therefore difficult to understand for non-expert users.
 The difficulty is especially that the methods sometimes apply callables on elements of series/dataframes, sometimes on Series or columns/rows of Dataframes and sometimes try element-wise operation and if that fails, falls back to series-wise operations.

+Below is an overview of the current behavior in table form when giving callables to `agg`, `transform` & `apply`.
+As an example on how to read the tables, when a non-ufunc callable is given to `Series.agg`, `Series.agg` will first try to apply the callable to each element in the series, and if that fails, will fall back to call the series using the callable.

-Below is an overview of the current behavior in table form for `agg`, `transform` & `apply` ( The description may not be 100 % accurate because of various special cases in the current implementation, but will give a good understanding of the current behavior).
+(The description may not be 100 % accurate because of various special cases in the current implementation, but will give a good understanding of the current behavior).

 ### agg